 At Sabre, we make travel happen.
-We are a technology company that powers the global travel industry.
-We partner with airlines, hoteliers, travel agencies and other travel partners to retail, distribute and fulfill travel.
+Our vision is to be one of the most valued global technology partners in travel.
+We are committed to helping our customers take on the biggest opportunities and solve the most complex challenges in our industry.
 We connect the world's leading travel suppliers, including airlines, hotels, car rental brands, rail carriers, cruise lines and tour operators, with travel buyers in a comprehensive travel marketplace.
 We also offer travel suppliers an extensive suite of leading software solutions, ranging from airline and hotel reservations systems to solutions that manage day-to-day hotel operations.
 We are committed to helping customers operate more efficiently, drive revenue and offer personalized traveler experiences with next-generation technology solutions.